doctorfree/MusicPlayerPlus/README.md

 ### Client Configuration (required)

-Initialize the `mpcplus` client configuration by executing the command:
+Initialize the MusicPlayerPlus configuration by executing the command:

 ```
 mppinit
 ```

-Examine the generated `mpcplus` configuration in `~/.config/mpcplus/config` and `~/.config/mpcplus/bindings` and make any desired changes.
+Examine the generated configuration in `~/.config/mpprc` and make any desired changes.

 The client configuration performed by `mppinit` includes the configuration of an MPD user service.
 The configuration, files, and folders used by